-KEEP THIS PORTION FOR YOUR RECORDS
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mar Board of Directors recommends y following: you vote FOR "For All Except" and write the number(s) of the nominee(s) on line below. the 1.
-Election of Directors Nominees 01 06 Allen F. Grum Robert M. Zak 02 Erland E. Kailbourne 03 Ro oss B. Kenzie 04 Reginald B. Newman II 05 Jayn e K. Ran d The Board of Directors recommends y you vote FOR proposals 2 and 3.
-For Against Absta 2 To approve, by advisory vote, exe ecutive compensation.
-3 To ratify the selection of Freed M December 31, 2013.
-Maxick CPAs, P.C. as our inc dependent registe ered public acco ounting firm n for the year ending NOT ΓE: Such other business as may prop perly come before the meeti ng or any adjour nment thereof. se sign exactly as your name(s) apperney, executor, administrator, or othe ach.
-Joint owners should each sign p er fiduciary, please give full title ta va ant Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Form ailable at www.proxyvote.com .
-RAND CAPITAL CORPORATION Annual Meeting of Shareholders May 1, 2013 10:30 AM This proxy is solicited by the Board of Directors The undersigned hereby appoints Jayne K. Rand and Allen F. Grum as proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote as designated below all the shares of Common Stock of Rand Capital Corporation (the "Company") held of record by the undersigned at the annual meeting of shareholders of the Company to be held on May 1, 2013 or any adjournment hereof.
+The Board of Directors recomn nends you vote FOR the following: For All Withhold All For All Except To withhold authors any individual no "For All Except" a number(s) of the the line below. minee(s), mark and write the 1.
+Election of Directors Nominees 01 06 Allen F. Grum Robert M. Zak 02 Erland E. Kailbourne 03 Ross I 3.
+Kenzie 04 Regina ld B. Newman II 05 Jayne K .
+Rand The Board of Directors recomn nends you vote FOR proposals 2 ar nd 3: For Against Abstain 2 To approve, by advisory ve ote, executive compensation.
+3 To ratify the selection of F ending December 31, 201 reed Maxick CPAs, P.C. as our indep 4. endent re gistered public c accounting firm for the year Plea as a full t hold ise sign exactly as your name ttorney, executor, administra itle as such.
+Joint owners sho nay properly come before the meeting e(s) appear(s) hereon.
+When signing tor, or other fiduciary, please give buld each sign personally.
+All n or partnership, please sign in full y authorized officer. or any a djournment the ereof.
+Sign ature [PLEASE SIGN WITHI N BOX] Date Signature (Jo oint Owners) Date

+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:The Notice & Proxy Statement, Form 10-K is/are available at www.proxyvote.com.

+RAND CAPITAL CORPORATION Annual Meeting of Shareholders April 24, 2014 10:30 AM This proxy is solicited by the Board of Directors

+The undersigned hereby appoints Jayne K. Rand and Allen F. Grum as proxies, each with the power to appoint a substitute, and hereby authorizes them to represent and to vote as designated below all the shares of Common Stock of Rand Capital Corporation (the "Company") held of record by the undersigned at the annual meeting of shareholders of the Company to be held on April 24, 2014 or any adjournment hereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

 Continued and to be signed on reverse side

-0000162218_2 R1.0.0.51160